US stocks waver, on track for 4th monthly loss this year

-NEW YORK (AP) — Stocks shifted between gains and losses on Wall Street Wednesday morning, keeping the market on track for its fourth monthly loss this year.
+NEW YORK (AP) — Stocks shifted between gains and losses on Wall Street Wednesday, keeping the market on track for its fourth monthly loss this year.

-The S&P 500 was up 0.1% after the first hour of trading.
+The S&P 500 was down 0.2% as of 12:09 p.m.
 The benchmark index has been volatile all week, and is down 20% for the year as investors worry about inflation and rising interest rates.

-Bed Bath & Beyond plunged 21% after reporting a far bigger loss than analysts expected and replacing its CEO.
-The yield on the 10-year Treasury note fell to 3.13%.
+Bed Bath & Beyond plunged 19.9% after reporting a far bigger loss than analysts expected and replacing its CEO.

 The government reported that the economy shrank at a 1.6% annual pace in the first three months of the year, its third and final estimate for GDP in the first three months of 2022.
 That figure was in line with previous estimates, and economists expect growth to resume later this year.